SymbioticEDA/MARLANN/arch.md

 And for fast transfer of data between chips:

 - XferSrc (`04h`): Followed by two bytes address.
-Enable xfer-dst mode and save that src address.
+Enable xfer-src mode and save that src address.
+(Sent to exactly one node.)

 - XferDst (`05h`): Followed by two bytes address.
 Enable xfer-dst mode and save that dst address.
+(Sent to one or more nodes.)

 - Xfer (`06h`): Sent to src and dst nodes via broadcast.
 Followed by a dummy byte for transfering control of the I/O lines to the src chip.
 The src chip will then send data starting at the stored src addr, and the dst chips will store that data at the stored dst addr.
+When done this will disable xfer-src and xfer-dst mode in selected nodes.

 Sequencer code